gabrielachavez2019/RNA_in_water/README.md

 Assemble your .tpr file with the following:

-`gmx grompp -f ions.mdp -c ZIKA_solv.gro -p topol.top -o ions.tpr`
+`gmx grompp -f ions.mdp -c pknot_solv.gro -p topol.top -o ions.tpr`

 Now we have an atomic-level description of our system in the binary file ions.tpr.
 We will pass this file to genion:

-`gmx genion -s ions.tpr -o ZIKA_solv_ions.gro -p topol.top -pname NA -nname CL -neutral`
+`gmx genion -s ions.tpr -o pknot_solv_ions.gro -p topol.top -pname NA -nname CL -neutral`

 Choose group 3 "SOL" for embedding ions.
 You do not want to replace parts of your RNA with ions.